Male Infertility | Symptoms, Diagnosis & Treatments

 Klinefelter’s Syndrome

-Klinefelter’s syndrome, a chromosomal disorder in men, is characterised by the absence of sperm in the ejaculate or a low sperm count.
-Klinefelter’s is a genetic disorder.
-In many cases, sperm is still produced in the testes and can be retrieved with a testicular biopsy.
-However, this is an inherited condition and these patients should consult a genetic counsellor before attempting conception, since some of the sperm will pass along an extra X chromosome.
-Chromosomal testing of the embryos is one option to enable these couples to have healthy children.
+Klinefelter’s syndrome, a chromosomal disorder in men, is a genetic condition in which there is no sperm in the ejaculate or the count is low.
+In many cases, sperm is produced in the testes and can be retrieved with a testicular biopsy.
+As it’s inherited, if you have this condition, it’s best to consult a genetic counsellor before attempting conception.

 Symptoms

-Several physical symptoms, such as small testes and small penis, can suggest Klinefelter’s is present.
-Excess gonadotropins – hormones that in men stimulate testicular function – is another symptom.
-Children with Klinefelter’s syndrome may be slow learners and be tall and thin.
+• Several physical symptoms, such as small testes and a small penis, can be indicators of the syndrome.
+Excess hormones that in men stimulate testicular function is another symptom.
+Children with Klinefelter’s syndrome may be slow learners and are often tall and thin.

 Treatment

-Men with this syndrome usually require infertility treatment to have children.
+• Men with this syndrome usually require infertility treatment.
 The focus of treatments is not to correct the syndrome but to harvest any sperm the man has for use in assisted reproductive procedures such as intracytoplasmic sperm injection (ICSI) – a specialised form of In Vitro Fertilisation (IVF).
 If this is not possible, donor sperm is another option.

-Seven per cent of infertile men have some form of chromosomal abnormality.
-Ten to 15% of men with azoospermia (absence of sperm) will have an abnormality, compared with 5% of men with oligospermia (low sperm count) and only 1% of men with normal sperm counts.
-Two-thirds of these chromosomal abnormalities are XXY, Klinefelter’s syndrome.
+• Seven per cent of infertile men have some form of chromosomal abnormality.
+Ten to 15% of men with an absence of sperm will have an abnormality, compared with 5% of men with oligospermia (low sperm count) and only 1% of men with normal sperm counts.
+Two-thirds of these chromosomal abnormalities are Klinefelter’s syndrome.

-Chromosomal abnormalities can be inherited, so the couple should have genetic counselling to understand the risk of passing this on to their offspring, as well as the increased risk of miscarriages.
+• Chromosomal abnormalities can be inherited, which is why genetic counselling is a good idea to understand the risk of passing this on and about the increased risk of miscarriages.

 Occlusion

-Occlusion is the medical term for any blockage in a woman’s or man’s reproductive system.
-A blockage in the male duct system (the epididymis or the vas deferens) may prevent sperm from reaching the ejaculate.
+Occlusion is the medical term for any blockage in the reproductive systems of women or men.
+A blockage in the male duct system may prevent sperm from reaching the ejaculate.
+Causes include:

 • Scar tissue from abdominal surgery.